RESEARCH

 THE CONVERGENCE ON HUMAN VIDEO

-The question has shifted from “should we use human video?” to “how much, how to bridge the embodiment gap, and how to combine it with targeted robot data?”
-That shift is a consensus, not a trend.
+Every major robotics lab publishing in 2025-2026 uses egocentric human video as the pretraining foundation.
+NVIDIA found a log-linear scaling law.
+The question shifted from “should we use human video?” to “how much, and how to combine it with robot data?”

 SCALING EGOCENTRIC VIDEO FOR ROBOT LEARNING